chaofengqing/chao_lab/content/teaching/_index.md

     id: teaching
     content:
       title: Teaching
       text: Here's a list of courses that I have taught over the years.
+Course icons were created using Birdtrack Notation via ChatGPT-4.1.
       filters:
         folders:
           - teaching